jdramli/project3/project3 Xcode/README.md

 10/4: Implemented on-screen brown classic d-pad for controlling player.
 Enhanced player size.
         Removed player jump-to-click so that d-pad would be relevant.
         Added "Moves" counter.
+10/6:  Changed physics bodies to allow for rotation on collision by using rectangle bodies
+          Modified the friction on the greensquare and the player Added two more white buttons to screen.
+These will affect rotation when implemented